colinkiama/valadoc-www/README.md

 ### Environment Variables

-You can customise which Vala compiler you want to use by setting the `VALAC` environment variable when running the meson commands.
+You can override which Vala compiler you want to use by setting the `VALAC` environment variable when running the `task/build` commands.
+Meson is aware of it.

-There are plenty more ways to customise the behaviour of the site generator.
+There are also plenty of ways to customise the behaviour of the site generator.
 Check out the top of the `task/build` and `task/run` files for environment variables that you can set to change the behaviour to your liking.

+Two more important options to note are these variables that affect the `task/build` script.

+`DISABLE_GIRS_REPO` and `DISABLE_EXTRA_VAPIS_REPO`.
+By setting them to `true` (or any other value that isn't `false` or an empty string), the `task/build` script skips the steps of cloning each respective Git repository.
+This helps you save a lot of space and time, especially when you disable the `vala-girs` with the `DISABLE_GIRS_REPO` option (it's takes up 200MB worth of disk space).

+Warning: Due to the way meson works, if you set some of these variables, the options are saved, even if you run the `task/build` command again with no environment variables the next time.
+In cases where you just want the default behaviour to happen, it's recommended to either:

+- Delete the `build` directory
+- Run the `task/clean` script

 ### Presets